CCS/ITSRCI Seminar Series on AI in Practice

 February 13, 2025

-Hasan Poonawalla
+Hasan Poonawala

 Adding smart sensors to your data collection pipeline using deep learning on embedded computers.